longnca/project-directory-layouts/swe-project-readme-template.md

 List of technologies used (e.g., React, Express.js, MongoDB).

+- Backend
+- Frontend
+- Server/Database

 ## Features

 Description of key features of the application.

 ## Live Demo

-Check out the live version of my portfolio website here
+Check out the live version of my [app/project] here: [*placeholder*].

 ## Usage

 How to use the application:

 - Starting the server and client
 - Navigating through the application